FMO vs. IMO vs. NMO vs. MGA vs. GA: What's the Difference?

 ● ● ●

-While the line between some of the types of the insurance marketing organizations out there may still be blurry, there’s a reason for that; there aren’t really any set standards for categorizing these marketing organizations.
-That said, if you haven’t noticed, there’s definitely a hierarchy to the different marketing organizations/entities out there.
-This hierarchy tends to go, from top down, FMOs/IMOs/NMOs MGAs/BGAs GAs Writing Agents.
-(There may be more sub-levels, but these are the general categories.)
-And generally speaking, the higher up this ladder you go, the more commissions you tend to get!
-But definitely don’t discount the smaller organizations for that reason alone.
+While the line between some of the types of insurance marketing organizations out there may still be blurry, there’s a reason for that; there aren’t any set industry standards for categorizing these marketing organizations.
+That being said, there is a hierarchy to the different marketing organizations/entities out there.

 Not affiliated with or endorsed by Medicare or any government agency.